sommarskog/sql-docs/azure-sql/managed-instance/update-policy.md

 ## New instances

 Although the **SQL Server 2022** update policy is enabled by default, you can choose the **Always-up-to-date** policy when you create your instance by using the Azure portal, PowerShell, Azure CLI and REST API.

+> [!IMPORTANT]
+> Make sure to add update policy configuration to your deployment templates, so that you don’t rely on system defaults that may change over time.

 ### [Azure portal](#tab/azure-portal)